ZenDyn

 • Wiggle Frequency: The time in seconds between effects.

-Use this section to simulate breathing:
+Use this section to control Facial Animation:

 • Use Breathing: Enables or Disables the Breathing effect